MZachmann/CMSIS_Configuration/README.md

 CMSIS Configuration Wizard is the name and I've left that with the build to make it simple to replace one with the other.
 I'm not wedded to doing that.

+## Changes

-Anyway, this is mainly the original code with colors showing checkbox values so you don't have to scroll through to find out what's on and what's off.
+This is mainly the original code with colors showing checkbox values so I don't have to scroll through to find out what's on and what's off.
 If I do much more work I'll do it in a different language but at least it's more useful.

 |Color|Type|Description|
 |----|--|--|